Thomas O. Ryder: Reader's Digest Association

-Food & Wine Industry
+Food and Wine Industry

 Food and wine were long-time hobbies for Ryder and he made it part of his career.
 He bought Cuisine Magazine while working at CBS and then bought Food & Wine Magazine while at American Express.
 As part of a plan to revitalize Food & Wine, Ryder created the Aspen Food & Wine Classic, a festival which became a great success and inspired dozens of imitators around the world.
 In January 1984 American Express Europe launched Departures magazine as an exclusive cardmember benefit.
 In 1989 control passed to American Express Publishing.

-While at Reader’s Digest Association, Ryder was responsible for the acquisition of Allrecipes.com and Taste of Home, the latter part of the home-cook publishing pioneer Reiman Publishing of Wisconsin.
+While at Reader's Digest Association, Ryder was responsible for the acquisition of Allrecipes.com and Taste of Home, the latter part of the home-cook publishing pioneer Reiman Publishing of Wisconsin.
 He also oversaw the creation of Every Day With Rachael Ray Magazine, one of the most successful magazine launches in recent history.

-Ryder began collecting wines while in college and ultimately created one of the great collections in the US, much of which was sold at a rare, single-seller sale at Sotheby’s in 2007.
+Ryder began collecting wines while in college and ultimately created one of the great collections in the US, much of which was sold at a rare, single-seller sale at Sotheby's in 2007.
 The proceeds funded a family foundation which in its early days benefited a number of Louisiana organizations helping the state recover from Hurricane Katrina.

 He invested in a number of restaurant start-ups, in Connecticut with his son, and in New York, with Danny Meyer’s Union Square Hospitality Group, where he was an early investor in Shake Shack among other brands.
-Ryder has also written extensively about food and wine in publications such as Travel & Leisure, Food & Wine, Reader’s Digest, Barron’s, Huffington Post and The Daily Meal.
+Ryder has also written extensively about food and wine in publications such as Travel & Leisure, Food & Wine, Reader's Digest, Barron's, Huffington Post and The Daily Meal.
 He had plans to open a gourmet market in Vero Beach, FL in 2020.